pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-mkdocs.md

 # Publish documentation with MkDocs

 [MkDocs](https://www.mkdocs.org/) is a static site generator designed for documentation.
 It's fairly easy to use, though it does require some comfort with the command line.
-Like some other tools, it uses the [Git wiki structure](../../tools/tools-publishing#git-wiki-structure)&mdash;which means you can even use [Git wiki](../recipes-git-wiki/) to develop the content.
+Like some other tools, it uses the [Git wiki structure](../../tools/tools-publishing#git-wiki-structure)&mdash;which means you can use [Git wiki](../recipes-git-wiki/) to develop the content.

 To install MkDocs, use your operating system's package manager: